 Cahors is also known for its vibrant culture.
-Every year around the days of French holidays in July, “Lot of Saveurs” or Cahors Blues Festivals is organised.
-This event is full of enthusiasm and allows music lovers across the Europe to perform.
-It is this time of the year the streets of Cahors are embellished with music, songs, food, and culture.
+Every year around the days of the French holidays in July, “Lot of Saveurs” or Cahors Blues Festivals is organized.
+This event is enthusiastic and allows music lovers across Europe to perform.
+It is this time of the year that the streets of Cahors are embellished with music, songs, food, and culture.
 So, to understand and enjoy France and especially the region of Occitanie more closely, you must add Cahors to your itinerary to make the most of your visit to this land of surprises.